 Children and adolescents who have leukemia or lymphoma may have symptoms such as pale skin, fatigue, fever, bone pain, weakness, trouble walking, bruising, bleeding and enlargement of lymph nodes.

 Prompt assessment by a pediatrician and timely referral to a pediatric cancer specialist are critical.
 Diagnostic evaluation will include a bone marrow examination, spinal tap and radiological studies.
 Special histological, immunological and molecular tests will be performed.
 Once the diagnosis of leukemia is confirmed, a comprehensive treatment plan will be formulated and discussed with the families.

 We offer a wide range of treatments for leukemia and lymphoma, including chemotherapy, radiation therapy, immunotherapy and stem cell transplantation.

 Our leukemia and lymphoma specialists are at the leading edge of developing new treatments.
 As they learn more about how to best apply different therapies to treat these diseases, they will use this knowledge to help your child.
-New stem cell approaches used at Norton Children’s Cancer Institute will include novel immunotherapy methods that harness the patients’ own immune system to fight leukemia and lymphoma.
+New stem cell approaches used at Norton Children’s Cancer Institute include immunotherapy that harnesses the patient’s own immune system to fight leukemia and lymphoma.

 Meet Our Team

 Our specialists include pediatric oncologists, pediatric surgeons, pediatric oncology nurses and radiation oncologists.
-Other members of our care team include child psychologists, child psychiatrists, child life therapist, social worker, chaplain, physical and occupational therapists, nutritionist, pharmacists, massage therapist and expressive therapists.
+Other members of our care team include child psychologists, child psychiatrists, child life therapists, social workers, a chaplain, physical and occupational therapists, a nutritionist, pharmacists, massage therapists and expressive therapists.